[ Second language psycholinguistics ]

 SLPL Logo

-Established in September 2008, the Second Language Psycholinguistics Lab at Indiana University is devoted to the study of how L2-learners learn to perceive, articulate and encode the sound system of the new language.
+Established in November 2008, the Second Language Psycholinguistics Lab at Indiana University is devoted to the study of how L2-learners learn to perceive, articulate and encode (in words) the sound system of the new language.
 Of course, foreign accent is a direct result (an audible result) of how difficult this task is.

 With a background in linguistics, cognitive science and experimental psycholinguistics, we focus on the mechanisms and architecture underlying phonological processing and phonological acquisition - be it the native or a second language, adults or children, simultaneous or successive bilinguals; our work integrates different methods of investigation from perception and production, lexical access and word recognition.